-Today’s post is a bit different to what I usually do.
-I like to try and find a question that I have either asked other magicians, or have been asked myself and answer it in a way that I hope is informative and interesting, without giving too much away.
+Today’s post is a bit different from what I usually do.
+I like to try and find a question that I have either asked other magicians or have been asked myself and answer it in a way that I hope is informative and interesting, without giving too much away.

-I made the commitment to myself to wake up earlier than I needed to, go for a run, have a cold shower and take part (at least for the first 30 days) in Bryant Chamber’s 30 day challenge.
+I committed myself to wake up earlier than I needed to, go for a run, have a cold shower and take part (at least for the first 30 days) in Bryant Chamber’s 30-day challenge.
 I am currently on day 9.

 I promise I will try to focus on more posts being relevant to what insights I can provide on the world of magic, but I would like to become my own advocate.

 The cold showers shock me awake and force me to confront a fear first thing in the morning.
-Eating the frog if you will, making the rest of the day a hell of a lot easier by comparison!
+I am eating the frog if you will, making the rest of the day a hell of a lot easier by comparison!

-Bryant Chamber’s group (if you haven’t checked him out, I highly recommend it!) was helpful in keeping me accountable and getting me to complete one daily task that would help improve me as a person.
+Bryant Chamber’s group (if you haven’t checked him out, I highly recommend it!) helped keep me accountable and get me to complete one daily task that would help improve me as a person.

 Then there is writing the articles.
 Something I know I suck at, but like everything we want to get better at, it takes repetition.
 So one article per day.

-Hopefully tomorrow will be better, and maybe by then I will have figured out how to write a proper ending to an article!
-Previous Blog Next Post
+Hopefully, tomorrow will be better, and maybe by then, I will have figured out how to write a proper ending to an article!
+Previous Post Next Post